-- 7. RADIUS Agent forwards the authentication response to the RADIUS client. - 8.
-RADIUS Agent sends user names and IP addresses to Filtering Service each time its user map is updated, using port 30800.
+- 7. RADIUS Agent forwards the authentication response to the RADIUS client. - RADIUS Agent sends user names and IP addresses to Filtering Service each time its user map is updated, using port 30800.
 Filtering Service records user name/IP address pairs to its own copy of the user map in local memory.
 No confidential information (such as user passwords) is transmitted.

-If you configure RADIUS Agent to require authentication, the RADIUS Agent service checks the password provided by Filtering Service against the password you specified on the Settings .> General > User Identification page in the management console.
-See Configuring RADIUS Agent settings, page 8.
+If you configure RADIUS Agent to require authentication, the RADIUS Agent service checks the password provided by Filtering Service against the password you specified on the Settings .> General > User Identification page in the Web module of the TRITON Manager.
+See Configuring RADIUS Agent settings in the TRITON Manager, page 8.

-9. Filtering Service queries User Service to get group information for user names in its copy of the user map.
-User Service queries the directory service for group information corresponding to those users, and sends the information to Filtering Service.

-10. Filtering Service assigns policies to logged-on users and includes user name information in log records forwarded to Log Server.
+- 9. Filtering Service queries User Service to get group information for user names in its copy of the user map.
+User Service queries the directory service for group information corresponding to those users, and sends the information to Filtering Service. - 10.
+Filtering Service applies policies to logged-on users.
+For more information about applying policies to directory clients, see the Administrator Help for your web protection solution.